Thangta03/Pdf_to_Docx_and_Png/README.md

 This repository now includes a set of tools designed to facilitate the conversion of PDF documents into .docx format and the extraction of images from PDFs to save them as .png files.
 This allows for a detailed analysis of concepts with the added benefit of creating visual representations through Excel graphs and organizing images in corresponding folders.

+## Update 16th May

+We have addressed the previously unsuccessful merge issue for .png extraction and are excited to announce the creation of a new project for extracting data from .docx files.
+The merge issue was resolved by refining our image extraction process, ensuring that images are now correctly extracted as .png files without any merge conflicts.
+The new project, focused on .docx data extraction, aims to streamline the process of extracting textual data from .docx files, making it easier to analyze and manipulate document content.
+This project includes a set of tools and scripts designed to efficiently extract data and save it in a structured format.

 ## pdf-to-docx Directory

 Within the `pdf-to-docx` directory, you will find several key components that make up the conversion toolkit: